 Clean Socks & Shirt: Sometimes these can make you feel much fresher, especially on a hot or wet day.

-Data Storage: If I’m on a trip I like to bring this so I can back up all the photos from my phone and/or camera.
+Data Storage: If I’m on a trip I like to bring this device so I can back up all the photos from my phone and/or camera.
 This one works with Androids with type C USB and lets you copy to a SD card or USB stick.

 Product Links: I am not sponsored by any of the products I link to.
 If you choose to make a purchase from one of the links of a product I listed or any other item a small percentage will go back to me to fund this website, at no additional cost to you.
 The products I link to are either ones I have used or similar if those are not available.
 Thank you for your support.